 Retiring from the Naval reserve as a Captain in 1953, he passed away March 18th, 1964.

 This entry was posted on Monday, March 24th, 2008 at 12:01 am and is filed under Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.